ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 *For other uses, see [osu! (disambiguation)](/wiki/Disambiguation/osu!).*

-osu! is the first game mode introduced to the game.
-In it, the player has the ability to aim for and click circles using their *cursor* in tune with the rhythm.
+**osu!**, formerly known as *osu!standard*, is the default game mode in which players are required to aim for and click circles using their *cursor* in tune with the rhythm.

 ## Song selection